(855) 925-2200

 Broken Humidifier

-Water dripping from a furnace may also come from the inside of your unit, specifically the humidifier.
+Water leaking from furnace units may also come from the inside of your unit, specifically the humidifier.
 A leaking humidifier can cause water to go back into your furnace and drip from the bottom.
-This can cause damage to your walls, ceilings, and floors.
-To avoid this, regularly inspect the unit’s water lines for any signs of cracks or damage.
-It is also a good idea to install a shut-off valve to easily stop water from entering the humidifier when it’s not in use.
+This can damage your walls, ceilings, and floors.

 Malfunctioning Secondary Heat Exchanger

-• Reassemble everything, turn on the power and gas or propane and check if the problem has been fixed.
+4. Reassemble everything, turn on the power and gas or propane and check if the problem has been fixed.
 Otherwise, you may need to replace the entire heat exchanger with a new one.

 Ill-Fitted Exhaust Pipe

 This is usually a problem in a conventional furnace.
-If the exhaust pipe is ill-fitted, it can cause water to drip from the furnace.
+If the metal exhaust pipe is ill-fitted, it can cause water to drip from the furnace.
 When the stove is running, the hot combustion exhaust in the pipe condenses and forms a liquid that leaks out from any gaps or cracks.

 Clogged Furnace Filter